mattermost/docs/source/deployment/mobile-app-deployment.rst

 - The EMM provider pushes the Mattermost app to the EMM enrolled devices
 - Extend your organization’s security best practices/requirements via your EMM provider

-**Advantages:** Easy, mobile deployment can be done by each individual user, app security and configuration can be maintained via your EMM provider
+**Advantages:** Easy, mobile deployment happens automatically to enrolled devices, app security and configuration can be maintained via your EMM provider
 **Disadvantages:** No app customization

 *********************************************